Lovers Gifts XXII: I Shall Gladly Suffer

 throbs with music, and the merry shepherd boys crowd on the banks

 of the blue river.

 No, I will never be the leader, brothers, of this new age of

 new Bengal; I shall not trouble to light the lamp of culture for

-the benighted.
 If only I could be born, under the shady asoka

 groves, in some village of Brinda, where milk is churned by the